 You can use StrengthLog’s Leg Workout With Dumbbells to build lower body strength and muscle regardless of your fitness level.
 This article outlines the workout, describes how you can incorporate it into your training routine, and walks you through the exercises and how to perform them.

-This leg workout is one of many premium workouts in the StrengthLog app, which you can download for free using the buttons below.
+This leg workout is one of many premium workouts in the StrengthLog workout tracker app, which you can download for free using the buttons below.

 Benefits of Building Strong Legs